 The 32 topics to write about in a letter shown below begin with a few guiding questions to help your writers explore the value of the written letter.
 Then, students will dive into a variety of prompted letters and convey their thoughts and feelings to people like their parents, friends, popular media figures, and even their past and future selves.

 As students write, they’ll learn how to clearly and concisely express their thoughts to a specific intended audience—all while practicing a traditional social experience.
-So get to it and use this wonderful list of letter writing prompts for 3rd, 4th, and 5th grade class levels to help your kids learn the benefits of written communication!
+So get to it and use this wonderful list of letter writing topics and prompts for 3rd, 4th, and 5th grade class levels to help your kids learn the benefits of written communication!

 Letter Writing Topics, Prompts, and Ideas for 3rd, 4th, and 5th Graders